Reform UK: Funding and structure

 In 2019, £6.4m was donated to the party by Christopher Harborne, and £200,000 by Jeremy Hosking, a former donor to the Conservative Party.
 2023 donations included £200,000 from Terence Mordaunt's company First Corporate Consultants Ltd.

 Two days before the 2019 European election, Farage accused the Electoral Commission of "interfering in the electoral process" after the independent watchdog visited the Brexit Party headquarters for "active oversight and regulation" of party funding.
 Official donations of £500 or more must be given by a "permissible donor", who should either be somebody listed on the British electoral roll or a business registered at Companies House and operating in Britain.
 When asked if the party took donations in foreign currency, Farage replied: "Absolutely not, we only take sterling – end of conversation."
 Shadow Chancellor John McDonnell called for "a full and open and transparent, independent inquiry into the funding of Mr Farage".
 The Electoral Commission reported in July 2019 that following its visit it made recommendations to the party for more robust internal controls on permissible donations, as those in place had not been adequate, and that the party had returned a donation of £1,000 whose source could not be identified as acceptable.

 In May 2024, The Guardian said that 80% of the party's funding, in loans and donations, came from Tice.
 It reported Tice as saying that the Conservatives spend £35 million annually, while Reform spends less than £1.5 million.

 On 12 June 2025, openDemocracy reported that "Reform has received almost £5m from wealthy donors since 2023, including those with links to fossil fuels, the financial services industry and tax havens".
 Around a quarter of donations have been from former Conservative Party donors and Reform UK has an unusually high number of overseas donors with connections to tax havens.

+In the first three months of 2026, cryptocurrency tycoons, made several large donations to Reform UK: Harborne donated a further £3 million, and Ben Delo, billionaire co-founder of BitMEX, donated £4 million.